 We have also written to Christopher Pincher MP, Housing Minister, to ask for clarity on the imminent moving day.
 View it below:

 From Cllr Illingworth's response: "One thing that I can advise is to make use of the Leeds City Council’s help line on 0113 378 1877.
 This is for two reasons: (1) some students may be eligible for significant help, and (2) this is an effective way of signalling to the Council where more support is needed."

 Cllr Garthwaite acknowledged that while LCC and the Universities recommend flexibility, they cannot enforce it as the contract is a legally binding document but will discuss with colleagues on possible routes forward.

 Cllr Brooks responded in support and highlighted our concerns to the executive member for Housing chair of Development Plans Panel (in relation to Purpose Built Student Accommodation costs).

-Cllr Marshal-Katung reassured us that landlords should not be sending out eviction letters at this time following the governments' legislation.
+Cllr Marshall-Katung reassured us that landlords should not be sending out eviction letters at this time following the governments' legislation.